pattisoj/my-hero-academia-api/README.md

 }
 ```

-Currently there is data for all (_as of 29th September 2022_) 45 students.
+Currently there is data for 45 students.

 ### Endpoints

 - Characters
+  - Students
+  - Villains

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->